Movie Review: “Passengers”

 The Pros & Cons

 Sinking Ship? (-4pts)

-This was one of the more intriguing elements of this movie.
+This was one of the more intriguing elements of the movie.
 What would it be like to be all alone for the rest of your life?
 How would you cope with such a fate?
 These are questions that are explored in Passengers.
 This causes one of the characters to be faced with an impossible decision.
-I will not get into what that decision is, due to spoilers but I thought this moral issue was fascinating.
+I will not get into what that decision is, due to spoilers, but I thought this moral issue was fascinating.
 Should one act selflessly or selfishly?
 This is an easy question to answer out of context but given the situation our protagonists are in, it is easy to understand that after an entire year in such a tragic situation, a person’s morality would be tested.
-Although it was an intriguing concept, “the decision” was made about 30 minutes into the movie and that element of the storyline got fairly predictable after that.
+Although it was an intriguing concept, “the decision” was made about thirty minutes into the movie, and that element of the storyline got pretty predictable after that.

 While this is a pretty minor issue, I would have liked to have gotten an approximate timeline for when this movie takes place.
 The technology used throughout the film is way beyond what we have available now.
 Everyone on board The Avalon is headed to a planet named Homestead II.
 This implies that there is an original Homestead.
 Has humanity tried and failed to colonize the original?
 Has humanity colonized and used up the original Homestead’s resources already?
 I would have liked to have known what year all of this takes place and what previous colonizations were like.
-This is a very minor issue as the movie is not about the colonization of Homestead II, it is about the journey to a new and distant planet, but a year would have helped in introducing the setting of this film.
+This is a very minor issue as the movie is not about the colonization of Homestead II, it is about the journey to a new and distant planet, but a year would have helped in giving the story (and its characters) a ton of context.